-Judaism starts the first month on a precalculated point irregardless of availability of barley (since Judaism does not bother to observe the wave sheaf).
+Judaism starts the first month on a precalculated point regardless of the availability of barley (since Judaism does not bother to observe the wave sheaf).

-- The Torah commands the celebrations of Yom Tseruah/Day of Trumpets on the first day of the 7th month (Lev 23:23-25).
+- The Torah commands the celebrations of Yom Teruah/Day of Trumpets on the first day of the 7th month (Lev 23:23-25).